Operating environment

 The following outlook information is based on materials published by the Confederation of Finnish Industries EK and Statistics Finland.

-The economic outlook for Finland continues to be weak and the estimates regarding the current situation are now lower than during the coronavirus pandemic.
-Companies’ expectations for the future development of the economy have increased since the fall but remain at a low level.
-The confidence indicator for the retail trade improved in January 2024 but was still below the long-term average and lower than in other EU countries.
-Retail sales have decreased further, and sales expectations for the coming months are lower than in the fall.
-Consumer confidence, still below the long-term average, has improved somewhat.
-Estimates concerning the current state of personal finances remain at a very low level but expectations for the future of personal finances have improved.
-Expectations for Finland’s economy continue to be very weak.
-Estimates concerning inflation and expectations for its future development are unchanged and continue to be at a high level.
-(Confederation of Finnish Industries EK: Business Tendency Survey, January 2024; Confidence Indicators, January 2024.
-Statistics Finland: Consumer Confidence, January 2024.)
+The economic outlook for Finland continues to be weak and the estimates regarding the current situation continue to be lower than during the coronavirus pandemic.
+The expectations of companies for the future development of the economy have increased since the beginning of the year but remain at a low level.
+The confidence indicator for the retail trade has declined from the early months of 2024 and is both clearly below the long-term average and lower than in other EU countries on average.
+Retail sales have decreased further, and sales expectations for the coming months are low.
+Consumer confidence has decreased and is clearly below the long-term average.
+Estimates concerning the current state of personal finances as well as expectations for Finland’s economy have decreased.
+Expectations concerning Finland’s economy in particular are gloomy.
+However, expectations for the future of personal finances and especially the estimate of the current state of personal finances are also very weak.
+Estimates concerning inflation and expectations for its future development have improved, but they continue to be at a high level.
+(Confederation of Finnish Industries EK: Business Tendency Survey, April 2024; Confidence Indicators, April 2024.
+Statistics Finland: Consumer Confidence, April 2024.)

-The working-day-adjusted turnover of the Finnish retail trade increased by 2.5 percent in December compared to the previous year, but the volume of sales grew by only 0.1 percent.
-The cumulative working-day-adjusted turnover of the retail trade in the January-December period rose by 2.0 percent but the volume of sales decreased by 2.9 percent.
-(Statistics Finland: Turnover of Trade, retail trade flash estimate, December 2023.)
+The working-day-adjusted turnover of the Finnish retail trade decreased by 0.4 percent in March compared to the previous year and the volume of sales decreased by 0.2 percent.
+The cumulative working-day-adjusted turnover of the retail trade in the January-March period decreased by 1.1 percent and the volume of sales decreased by 1.6 percent.
+(Statistics Finland: Turnover of Trade, retail trade flash estimate, March 2024.)